lasigeBioTM/K-RET-NEG/README.md

 This study aimed to enhance the accuracy and efficiency of identifying negative relations, specifically focusing on inhibitor relations within biomedical texts.
 It developed a novel text mining system using state-of-the-art K-RET, which allows the integration of biomedical ontologies.
 Two datasets were utilized, DrugProt and ChemProt, featuring inhibitor relations and their opposite, activator relations.
 The K-RET system was adapted to identify negative relations more effectively, achieving high accuracy, precision, recall, and F1 scores for the test set.

-This repository contains code and instructions to obtain the Inhibitor Model, which is designed for identifying and classifying sentences related to inhibitors and activators in biomedical text.
+This repository contains code and instructions to obtain the K-RET-NEG, which is designed for identifying and classifying sentences related to inhibitors and activators in biomedical text.
 This README provides an overview of the repository structure and how to use the provided scripts.

 ## Table of Contents
 1. [Getting the Data](#getting-the-data)